mbaitelman/mbaitelman/README.md

 ### Hi there 👋

+I'm Mendy - a Sr Director of Devops at [Prodege](https://www.prodege.com)

+I focus on automating all the things using open source tools and enjoy being able to give back to those communities via code.
+Current tools include: Jenkins, Terraform, Chef, Fastlane and Docker

+📬 You can reach me on [LinkedIn](https://www.linkedin.com/in/mbaitelman/)
 <!--
 **mbaitelman/mbaitelman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.